St Mary's Church, Mirfield: Churchyard

 The churchyard at Mirfield is large, featuring numerous memorials.
 The body of the old church, demolished in 1873, now houses a memorial garden and there is a 12 ft high stone cross near the main porch commemorating the First World War.
 A bell-shaped headstone marks the location of the grave of a former tower captain.

 The most significant feature in the churchyard is the surviving 11th-century motte from a motte-and-bailey castle, located just behind the present church tower.
 This motte, which was originally surmounted by a wooden keep, is 29 ft high with a diameter of nearly 60 ft.
 The motte is surrounded by a moat 8 m wide by 5 m deep.
 The castle was built between 1086 and 1159 and it was known as the castle of Mirfield throughout the Middle Ages.
 The present church stands on the site of the Bailey.
 The surviving motte is a Scheduled Ancient Monument.

+There is a full survey of the graves and transcripts of the burial registers available via the External Links below.